If you're considering a home care services agency:

 Whether you're considering a home care services agency or a home health aide, you might ask these questions about services:

 - Will you receive a written care plan before service begins?
-The care plan should include details about medical equipment and specific care needs, contain input from your or your loved one's doctor, and be updated frequently.
+The care plan should include details about medical equipment and specific care needs, contain input from the doctor, and be updated frequently.

 - Will you receive a list of the rights and responsibilities of all parties involved?
 This is sometimes known as a patient's bill of rights.